 Limit on Number of Proposals per Organization:

 Limit on Number of Proposals per PI or Co-PI:

 None.
-However, the Physics Division strongly encourages single proposal submission for possible co-review rather than multiple submissions of proposals with slight differences to several programs.
+However, the Division of Physics strongly encourages single proposal submission for possible co-review rather than submission of multiple related proposals to several programs.